British Rail Class 432: History

-With the withdrawal of steam services and the full electrification of the line to Bournemouth on 9 July 1967, there had been insufficient financial justification to electrify between Bournemouth and Weymouth.
+With the withdrawal of steam services and the full electrification of the line to Bournemouth on 9 July 1967.
+At the time, there had been insufficient financial justification to electrify between Bournemouth and Weymouth.
 This resulted in a quandary of how to maintain through services and the solution devised was novel.
 Tests in the mid 1960s had proved that high speed main line push-pull operation was both feasible and safe.
 The result was to have a high powered 4-car EMU at the London end pushing trailer units to Bournemouth where the trailers would be detached and then pulled to Weymouth by a push-pull equipped diesel electric locomotive.
 The operation in the up direction would be the reverse.

 The whole scheme also revealed a need for a small batch of locomotives to maintain connecting services between London (Waterloo) and the unelectrified area of Southampton Docks for the passenger Ocean Liner traffic.
 This need exceeded the capabilities of the already extant and versatile Class 73 Electro-diesels (1600 hp on electric & 600 hp on diesel) which provided motive power across the region for numerous secondary duties requiring locomotive haulage.
 To provide for this need, and keep the whole scheme within the limited budget available it was decided that 10 Class 71 2550 hp straight electric locomotives operating on the South Eastern Division of the Region in the Kent area, that had become excess to operating needs be converted to Class 74.
 The alterations turned these locomotives into another Electro-diesel type with 2550 hp on electric and 650 hp on diesel.
 As it transpired the locomotives as altered were fairly unreliable, and the Ocean Liner traffic for which they were primarily intended was rapidly vanishing.
 They were therefore a short lived type that was introduced from late 1967 and withdrawn within 10 years.

 The high powered (3200 hp) EMU tractor units were classified 4-REP (Restaurant Electro-Pneumatic brake), the trailer units 3-TC and 4-TC (Trailer Control) and the push-pull equipped diesel locomotives were converted from 19 of the Southern's native BRCW type 3 1550 hp fleet (eventually to become designated class 33/1).